-Following a death people come out of the woodwork with words of condolence and offers of help.
+Following a death people come out of the woodwork with words of condolence and offers of help, but through no fault of their own, aren’t anticipating needs of the grieving.
 Many also feel paralyzed not knowing what to say or not say.
 The same goes for what to do or not do.
 So for the next couple of days I’ll focus on what Good Grief Support looks like.

 Particularly in first couple of years, otherwise known as The Haze, those in grief need their support network to be equipped and just show up.
 Many times those grieving don’t know what they need or want and certainly don’t have the time, energy, or capacity to clearly articulate it.
 Merely putting one foot in front of the other and surviving day to day is no small accomplishment.
 This means anticipating their needs.